diegogarciahuerta/tk-clarisse/README.md

 If you are familiar with how to setup an engine and apps, you might want to skip the rest of this document, just make sure to check the [templates](config/core/templates.yml) and [additions to the configs](config/env) that might give you a good start.

-If you are new to shotgun toolkit, I recommend to read at least the following shotgun articles, so you get familiar with how the configuration files are setup, and the terminology used:
+If you are new to shotgun toolkit, I recommend you to read at least the following shotgun articles, so you get familiar with how the configuration files are setup, and the terminology used:

 * [App and Engine Configuration Reference](https://support.shotgunsoftware.com/hc/en-us/articles/219039878-App-and-Engine-Configuration-Reference)
 * [Overview of Toolkit's New Default Configuration](https://support.shotgunsoftware.com/hc/en-us/articles/115004077494-Overview-of-Toolkit-s-New-Default-Configuration-)

 Here are detailed instructions on how to make this engine work assuming you use a standard shotgun toolkit installation and have downloaded shotgun desktop.

 [Shotgun Desktop Download Instructions](https://support.shotgunsoftware.com/hc/en-us/articles/115000068574#Getting%20started%20with%20Shotgun%20Desktop)